 - Keep Writing – Write right through the writer’s block.
 Even if it is pure crap.

-- Choose Something Else to Write – If you are in midst of writing a book, try writing a poem, a short story or a blog post.
+- Choose Something Else to Write – If you are in midst of writing a book, try writing a poem, a short story, a blog post, or even a letter.

 - Skip That Part – Yes, skip the part that has you totally lost and go to the scene after that.
 Chronologically it makes no sense, but you can build the bridges later.
 There is no rule in writing that says you have to write the story in order.

 - Write Something Different – Not sure where to go with your plot or your character?
 Take any writing prompt and use it to write something else about your main character or your plot.
-You most likely will not use it but at the very least, it flexes your writing muscles and gets the creative juices flowing.
+You most likely will not use it, but ultimately, it flexes your writing muscles and gets the creative juices flowing.
 Besides, you might be surprised to see where it takes you.

 - Do Something Else Creative – Whether it is painting, woodwork or baking a cake, keep your mind in the creative mode.

-- Work Your Hobby – Hobbies are meant to help you relax, so get lost in your hobby.
+- Work Your Hobby – Hobbies are meant to help you relax, so get lost in your hobby for an hour.
 It gives your mind a rest and a break from the fact that you have writer’s block.

 - Exercise – A walk, a workout, yoga or whatever suits you.
 It all helps to maintain the body and clear the mind.